reubenfirmin/kdemo.cc/README.md

 ## The Code

 [Kotlinx.html](https://github.com/Kotlin/kotlinx.html) is a library that deserves more attention.
 It gives you a typesafe DSL that generates HTML, and can be used on the backend or
 (as in the case of this project) frontend.
+As an example of this, the SvgTag class which is included in this project is lifted as-is (and only slightly enhanced) from a backend HTMX oriented project.

 To give you a taste: